rauc/rauc/docs/advanced.rst

 The signature is stored (together with the signer's certificate) in the CMS (Cryptographic Message Syntax, see RFC5652_) format.
-Before installation, the signer certificate is verified against the keyring(s) already stored on the system and the signers public key is then used to verify the bundle signature.
+Before installation, the signer certificate is verified against the keyring(s) already stored on the system and the signer's public key is then used to verify the bundle signature.

 .. image:: images/rauc-bundle.svg